oop7/YTSage/README.md

 - **Format table not displaying:** Update yt-dlp to the latest version.
 - **Download fails:** Check your internet connection and ensure the video is available.
+- **Specific download errors:**
+  - **Private videos:** Use cookie authentication to access private content.
+  - **Age-restricted content:** Login to YouTube account to view age-restricted videos.
+  - **Geo-blocked videos:** Consider using a VPN to bypass regional restrictions.
+  - **Removed/deleted videos:** Video is no longer available on YouTube.
+  - **Live streams:** Live streams cannot be downloaded; wait for the stream to end.
+  - **Network errors:** Check your internet connection and try again.
+  - **Invalid URLs:** Ensure the URL is correct and from a supported platform.
+  - **Premium content:** Requires YouTube Premium membership.
+  - **Copyright blocks:** Content is blocked due to copyright restrictions.
 - **Separate video and audio files after download:** This happens when FFmpeg is missing or not detected.
 YTSage requires FFmpeg to merge high-quality video and audio streams.
   - **Solution:** Ensure FFmpeg is installed and accessible in your system's PATH.
 For Windows users, the easiest option is to download the `YTSage-v<version>-ffmpeg.exe` file, which comes bundled with FFmpeg.